National Electronic Injury Surveillance System

 - Instructions

 - Data from the most recent 20 years are available online through CPSC.
 The most recent calendar year of treatment dates generally become available in April of the following year.
+Data from 1993 onward are available through the Inter-university Consortium for Political and Social Research (ICPSR).

 - Other Resources